tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 ]
 ```

 Oops.
-Guess we break each others code.
+Guess we broke each others code.
 Depending on whos function runs _first_,
 the model is broken in different ways.

 ## Shared complexity